tylersloan/is-that-hashtag-taken/README.md

 # is-that-hashtag-taken
 Trying to pick a hashtag for your next event.
-This tool helps figure out if your unique hashtag has actually been littered with other peoples drunk photos already.
+This tool helps figure out if your unique hashtag has actually been littered with other people's dumb photos already.